alexfernandez/librecounter/README.md

 * `page`: the page to get, mandatory.
 * `days`: number of last days to get, default 30.

-# The Project
+## The Project

-It's a super-simple project with 238 lines of code at the time of writing, 2023-10-02.
+It's a simple project with less than 1000 lines of code on 2024-01-14.
 It uses the free IP database from Maxmind via [`geoip-lite`](https://npmjs.com/package/geoip-lite), and the awesome package [`node-device-detector`](https://www.npmjs.com/package/node-device-detector).
 No data is leaked outside as all lookups are done locally.

-## Server Installation
+### Server Installation

 To run your own instance simply download the repo and install all dependencies: